revs87/snoozeloo-and/README.md

 ### 🗄️ Local Persistence

-- SavedStateHandle persistency for the Alarm editing
+- SavedStateHandle persistence for the Alarm editing
 - Room DB (on KSP)

 ## 🎨 Design